APTrust/apt-cmd/sample-python-scripts/README.md

 # Sample Python Scripts for Using apt-cmd

 This folder contains several examples of python3 scripts that utilize the apt-cmd command line tool.
 Examples are present for bagging multiple items, validating multiple bags, uploading multiple bags, and performing all three actions in the same script.

+## Instructions for Running

+1. Fill in user specific info in between ### blocks of chosen script
+    * I.e. bucket_name, aws_access_key, etc.
+2. Run the program using python
+    * I.e. ```python3 bag_validate_upload_linux.py``` or ```python bag_validate_upload.py```

 ## Prerequisite for scripts